LeighMRogers/LivedIn/README.md

 * Building out a robust UI/UX research and design plan;
 * Coding a CRUD-functionality portion of the app, particularly the add/view/edit/delete a review.

+These goals are set against the constraints of time - I had less than 1 week to research users, design, and user test the lo-fi and hi-fi mockups - and only 2 weeks to code ahead of Nashville Software School graduation.
+I was also learning new APIs and dependencies in the process, such as Leaflet, Mapbox, and Cloudinary.

 ### User Goals
 * Provide a functioning app that allows users to create, edit, and delete reviews tied to a specific rental unit, the landlord, and rental building.
 * Allow users to search for reviews based on the building, unit, or landlord.